Goods and Services Tax (Singapore): Committee Against GST Profiteering (CAP)

-Future increase to 9%
+Increase to 9%

-The GST is planned to be increased from 7% to 9% sometime between 2021 and 2025.
-The primary justification for the rise is to accrue funds for future infrastructure projects and renovation of the existing infrastructure.
+In 2018, GST was planned to be increased from 7% to 9% sometime between 2021 and 2025.
+The primary justification for the rise was to accrue funds for future infrastructure projects and renovation of the existing infrastructure.
 Increased social spending to help cope with an increasingly ageing population has also been given as a secondary reason.
-In view of uncertainty due to the COVID-19 pandemic, the GST increase will be deferred to after year 2022, with a S$6 billion Assurance Package proposed in 2020 to cushion the impact when the hike kicks in.
-The GST increase is later deferred again, with the increase taking place in two stages, 8% on 1 January 2023 and 9% on 1 January 2024.
-The government will also add S$640 million to the S$6 billion Assurance Package to help cushion the impact of the GST hike.
-Since then, the Government plans to increase the Assurance Package by $1.4 billion due to inflation, bringing the total to $8.040 billion.
+In view of uncertainty due to the COVID-19 pandemic, the GST increase was deferred to after year 2022, with a S$6 billion Assurance Package proposed in 2020 to cushion the impact when the hike kicks in.
+In 2022, the GST increase was announced to take place in two stages, to 8% on 1 January 2023 and 9% on 1 January 2024.
+The government also added S$640 million to the S$6 billion Assurance Package to help cushion the impact.
+The Government increased the Assurance Package by $1.4 billion due to inflation, bringing the total to $8.040 billion.

 GST on imported low-value goods

-On 16 February 2021 (Budget Day), Minister for Finance Heng Swee Keat announced that GST will be imposed on imported low-value goods brought in via air and sea transport, taking effect from 1 January 2023, ensuring that local and overseas providers are treated fairly.
+On 16 February 2021 (Budget Day), Minister for Finance Heng Swee Keat announced that GST will be imposed on imported low-value goods brought in via air and sea transport, which took effect on 1 January 2023, ensuring that local and overseas providers are treated fairly.